waddlous/spe/documentation.md

 Vector2 will be used for surfaces and camera angle
 (I WILL NOT BE USING QUATERNION)

+### (Applies to all vectors)

+I don't want to deal with pointers :/
+So vectors cannot be assigned through pointers
+Use the asterisk to assign through pointers / new
+(as of now, could change later)

 ## FOV

 The central angle that the view point and render screen make